TAMPA, Fla. - The Tampa Bay Lightning have signed general manager Steve Yzerman to a four-year contract extension.

 Yzerman spent 27 seasons with the Detroit Red Wings as a player, captain and front-office executive prior to joining the Lightning.

 The Hall of Famer ranks sixth in NHL history with 1,755 career points.
 He is a four-time Stanley Cup Champion, winning three as a player in 1997, 1998 and 2002 and another as a member of Detroit's management team in 2008.

 "Since the day Steve agreed to serve as our vice president and general manager, he has worked tirelessly to transform our hockey department and establish the groundwork for sustained success", Vinik said.
 "We are very pleased with Steve's job performance thus far, and I am fully confident Steve remains the right person to continue to lead us."

-The Lightning also announced Monday that Steve Griggs has been promoted to president.
+The Lightning also announced Monday that Steve Griggs has been promoted to president, chairman and governor.